 Thank you!
 You can rest assured your contribution will be used to make a real difference

 MAKING environments safe for children, both at home and in the community, is a priority for CYSD.
 To this end, they have been working to improve knowledge, attitude and practice of children and parents on child abuse, female foeticide, child marriage and violence against women and girls.
-The initiative, spread over 95 villages in Mayurbhanj and Keonjhar districts, also fosters community-based child protection systems and encourages lobbies for better legislation and policies.
+The initiative, spread over 297 villages in four districts, also fosters community-based child protection systems and encourages lobbies for better legislation and policies.

 The kit given by CYSD protected us from rain, cold and upheld our dignity.
 Otherwise we’d have been on the roadside or in an emergency shelter.
 The lantern protected us from snakebites, the tarpaulin covered the roof and we slept on the ground sheet.